GuillaumeFalourd/webhooks-python/README.md

 Success
 ```

-If you do so, the terminal with the server.py script running will return the JSON he received:
+If you do so, the terminal with the `server.py` script running will return the JSON it received:

 ```shell
 ➜  python server.py